maziCodes/bw-football-club/README.md

 ## Libraries and Frameworks

-Bootstrap CSS framework was used to ensure responsiveness across screens.
+Bootstrap CSS framework was used to ensure responsiveness across screens. <br>
-Moment.js came to the rescue with it's date formating powers.
+Moment.js came to the rescue with it's date formatting powers. <br>
+Ngx-env to set environment variable using .env file [Ngx-env](https://github.com/chihab/ngx-env)

 Although not a Library or a Framework, [Football Data](https://www.football-data.org) was SUPER helpful in building the site.
 All data was provided through Football Data's public api.